Moral evasions and intellectual dead-ends.

 There is another point of contact between both Huguenots and French Jews and the Enlightenment.
 In 1762 much attention in France was focussed on the Calas Affaire.
 This was a famous court case involving Jean Calas, a Huguenot merchant from Toulouse.
 Calas’ son Marc-Antoine had been found dead and Calas was subsequently accused of murdering his son to avoid his possible conversion to catholicism.
 After a biased and bungled court case Jean Calas ended up publically executed by the breaking wheel, then strangled and his body incinerated shortly afterwards.
 A few years later Voltaire would get involved in this case claiming this was a miscarriage of justice and arguing for Calas’ rehabilitation.
 With Voltaire’s involvement, the crown declared Calas innocent of all charges in 1766.

 Among French Jews there is a parallel case, that of the Dreyfus Affaire.
 Alfred Dreyfus (1859-1935) was a Jewish military officer from Alsace.
 In 1894 a French military tribunal charged him with espionage for Germany.
-After a guilty sentence was pronounced, Dreyfus was deported and incarcerated at l'île du Diable, Guyana.
+After a guilty sentence was pronounced, Dreyfus was deported and incarcerated at l'île du Diable/Devil's Island, Guyana.
 Later on French military intelligence intercepted a communiqué from Ferdinand Esterhazy who would turn out to be the real spy.
 At this point the writer and French journalist Émile Zola became involved, particularly after publishing a famous letter addressed to President Felix Faure entitled « J'accuse…! » [I accuse…!] in the January 13th, 1898 issue of the l’Aurore newspaper, a letter in which Zola asserted Dreyfus’ innocence.
-Another French writer, Charles Péguy would also join the dreyfusards, the defenders or Dreyfus.
+Another French writer, Charles Péguy would also join the dreyfusards, the pro-Dreyfus faction.
 In 1899 Dreyfus would appear before a second military tribunal.
 Though the original charges had been dropped, Dreyfus was again found guilty of treason.
 Ten days later, Dreyfus would be granted a presidential pardon.
 As was the case in the Calas Affaire, both Zola and Péguy were deeply influenced by Enlightenment thinking.
-In both cases, Huguenot and Jew suffered much injustice before their Enlightenment advocates took any action, but the long-term effect seems to have been to consolidate the appeal of the Enlightenment worldview for French Protestants and European Jews.
-Thus while the legal gains in these cases turned out to be largely symbolic, in marketing terms the endeavour seems to have been quite successful.
+In both cases, Huguenot and Jew suffered much injustice before their Enlightenment advocates took any action, but the long-term effect seems to have been to consolidate the appeal of the Enlightenment worldview for both French Protestants and European Jews.
+Thus while the legal gains foi these groups in these cases turned out to be largely symbolic, in marketing terms the endeavour seems to have been quite successful...

 Even today, among Jews of various political persuasions, Enlightenment influence is still strong and deep-rooted.
 I suspect that as a rule of the thumb, on an individual basis the more years spent in the education system, the deeper the Enlightenment influence in a person’s thinking.
 In the 21st century, the Enlightenment worldview still has very deep roots in mainstream Jewish media.
 And, as is the case with the French generally, a wide majority of Jews gravitate to the left on the political scale.